Goudla/all-the-plans-frontend-poc/README.md

 # all-the-plans-web-app
-A web app for displaying plans for New Zealand's top building companies.
+A proof of concept web app for displaying plans for New Zealand's top building companies.

 Demo
 -----------